pymeasure/pyleco/README.md

 That allows to update PyLECO by just pulling the latest master branch, or to develop for PyLECO.
 In order to do an editable install, execute `pip install -e .` in this folder.

-The package is imported as `pyleco`.
+The package is imported as `pyleco` in python files.

 ## LECO Overview